What time is Patrick Melrose starring Benedict Cumberbatch on TV?

 - Writer defends casting of Benedict Cumberbatch as Romany boxer in Gypsy Boy

-Based upon the semi-autobiographical novels of the same name by Edward St Aubyn, Patrick Melrose will consist of five episodes and will explore three key time periods in Patrick’s life, from childhood, through addiction and ending in recovery.
+Based upon the semi-autobiographical novels of the same name by Edward St Aubyn, Patrick Melrose consists of five episodes and explores three key time periods in Patrick’s life, from childhood, through addiction and ending in recovery.

 The series is written by Bafta Award nominee David Nicholls, Far from the Madding Crowd screenwriter and One Day author.